ahenson/flatworm/README.md

 * Complete checklist for deploying production jar to Maven Central repository
 * Add default converters based upon reflection
 * Add more broad support for the script-ident so that CDATA isn't required
-* Add support for other script types and engines.
+* Add support for other script types and engines
+* Refactor the parsing logic from the beans that hold the configuration data
+* Add missing JavaDocs